devjangir/shopsparq/README.md

-# shopsparq
+# shopsparq eCommerce Microservices Platform

-ECommerce Platform using microservices
+This repository contains a scalable eCommerce platform built using microservices architecture with Spring Boot.